-- (iv) Required environmental remediation necessary for the HRI Capital Project where the cost of the remediation does not exceed 50 percent of AHSC Program grant funds. - (v) Real property acquisition (not inclusive of the AHD site) of the Housing Related Infrastructure project site and associated fees and costs (not to exceed 10 percent of the total AHSC Program award).
-Real estate commissions for purchase or acquisition are not an eligible expenditure. - (vi) Impact fees required by local ordinance are eligible for funding only if used for the identified eligible HRI Capital Project not to exceed 15 percent of the AHSC Program award up to \$300,000. - (vii) The purchase and installation of on-site energy storage in the form of battery arrays, as certified by an energy consultant or architect. - (B) Affordable Housing Development and Housing Related Infrastructure Capital Projects must comprise at least fifty percent (50.0%) of total AHSC funds requested. - (3) Sustainable Transportation Infrastructure Capital Projects (including Active Transportation and transit infrastructure) - (A) Eligible costs for Sustainable Transportation Infrastructure Capital Projects are limited to: - (i) Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing: 1) public transit access; 2) pedestrian network; or 3) bicycle network (includes public bike-share infrastructure and fleet) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d).
+- (vi) Impact fees required by local ordinance are eligible for funding only if used for the identified eligible HRI Capital Project not to exceed 15 percent of the AHSC Program award up to \$300,000. - (vii) The purchase and installation of on-site energy storage in the form of battery arrays, as certified by an energy consultant or architect. - (B) Affordable Housing Development and Housing Related Infrastructure Capital Projects must comprise at least fifty percent (50.0%) of total AHSC funds requested. - (3) Sustainable Transportation Infrastructure Capital Projects (including Active Transportation and transit infrastructure) - (A) Eligible costs for Sustainable Transportation Infrastructure Capital Projects are limited to: - (i) Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing: 1) public transit access; 2) pedestrian network; or 3) bicycle network (includes public bike-share infrastructure and fleet) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d).

-STI Capital Projects may extend beyond the boundaries of the Project Area, but an entrance to the facility must be located inside the Project Area.
+STI Capital Projects may extend beyond the boundaries of the Project Area, but a pedestrian entrance to the facility must be located inside the Project Area.
 If making an STI improvement to a fixed transit route, there must be a Transit Station/Stop of that route within the Project Area.
 If making an STI improvement to a Flexible Transit Service, the service area must include the AHD.

 - (ii) Soft costs such as those incidentally but directly related to construction or project plans, specifications and estimates including, but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed thirty (30.0) percent of costs associated with the STI Capital Project. - (iii) Each AHSC application may budget up to 2 percent of their total funding request for Employment Benefits and Outcomes
+Soft costs shall not exceed thirty (30.0) percent of costs associated with the STI Capital Project. - (iii) Each AHSC application may budget up to 2 percent of their total funding request for Employment Benefits and Outcomes Reporting.
+This amount will scale the size of the Applicant's funding request.
+Applicants should consider the size of their loan and grant funded project components when allocating this item into capital cost budgets.
+Employment Benefits and Outcomes Reporting are not included within the soft costs cap. - (iv) Activity Delivery Costs that are associated with the implementation of the STI Capital project not to exceed 10 percent of the costs associated with the STI Capital Project.